 Debt is not passed to your beneficiaries, right?
-How does the debtor know that someone has passed away?
-If someone has passed away and his assets have been distributed to his beneficiaries, can the debtor request for payment from the beneficiaries?
+How does the creditor know that someone has passed away?
+If someone has passed away and his assets have been distributed to his beneficiaries, can the creditor request for payment from the beneficiaries?

 Image: Care for your beneficiaries

 Photo Credit: chelle

 Before I can answer this question, we would need to know the net worth of the deceased.